 There are a number of dining options when you stay at Glenorchy Lake House

-Choose between travelling across the water to Kinloch for a beautiful dinner at Kinloch Wilderness Retreat (winner of the Tripadvisor Excellence Award 2011-21), or take in some local flavour with casual dining in Glenorchy town.
+Choose between a stunning drive around the head of the lake for a beautiful dinner at Kinloch Wilderness Retreat (winner of the Tripadvisor Excellence Award 2011-22), or take in some local flavour with casual dining in Glenorchy.

 Dining at Kinloch